BOOTLEG FILES 709: “Yogi Bear and the Three Stooges Meet the Mad, Mad, Mad Dr. No-No” (1966 spoken-word album).

-But the strangest thing about this production is the question of why this aimed at the spoken-word record genre and not adapted into a TV special.
+But the strangest thing about this production is the question of why this concept was aimed at the spoken-word record genre and not adapted into a TV special.
 Hanna-Barbera already had a history of putting Hollywood stars in its shows – think of Tony Curtis and Ann-Margret on “The Flintstones” – and a few years later the studio would include the Three Stooges and other icons in collaboration with Scooby Doo.
 Mostly likely, the Stooges did not share the screen with Yogi because of “The New Three Stooges” cartoon series produced by Cambria Studios was running on television at the same time.
 With the Stooges’ images licensed to Cambria Studios, Hanna-Barbera could only settle on their voice acting for a record.

 It doesn’t appear that “Yogi Bear and the Three Stooges Meet the Mad, Mad, Mad Dr. No-No” was very popular – the Stooges did not make another album and Yogi was never used again on a spoken-word recording.
 The production was never reissued on any other format – most likely because of the licensing rights to the Three Stooges’ images – but unauthorized digital recordings have been uploaded to YouTube.